Bar-driven dispersal of Galactic substructure: Introduction

 However, the assumption that $(L_z,L_\perp,E)$ and actions are conserved in the Milky Way is not always valid.
 One reason is that the Galaxy is not axisymmetric; it hosts a bar \citep{Va64,Bl91,Wh92,Bi91,St94,We94} which rotates with a pattern speed (angular frequency) $\Omegab\approx30-45$~km/s/kpc \citep{,Po17,bovy2019,Sa19,binney2020,chiba2021_treering,Cl22,leung2023,zhang24,dillamore2025}, but is likely to be decelerating with time \citep{chiba2021,zhang25}.
 Along with spiral arms \citep[e.g.][]{sellwood2002}, the bar is capable of changing the angular momenta of stars in the disc and halo \citep[e.g.][]{halle2015,chiba2021,dillamore2023}, resulting in radial migration.
 It is also well-known that the bar is able to perturb stellar streams.
 Both the Ophiuchus \citep{Ha16,price-whelan2016,yang2025} and Pal 5 \citep{pearson2017} streams may be perturbed by interactions with the bar, creating fans or gaps, or flipping the tails. \citet{dillamore2024b} showed that a slowing bar can transport globular clusters to higher $L_z$ and $E$ by trapping them in its resonances.
 Stars stripped from these trapped clusters form diffuse structures instead of narrow streams.
+The effects of resonances on stream morphology were discussed extensively by \citet{yavetz2021,yavetz2023}.

 In any steadily rotating potential such as a barred galaxy, conservation of $E$ and $L_z$ is replaced with conservation of the Jacobi integral $\HJ$ (see Section~\ref{section:theory}).
 A second integral of motion may only exist in specific scenarios, such as a non-rotating bar or harmonic potential \citep{vandervoort1979}.
 In general the number of known integrals is therefore reduced to one, though attempts have been made to identify proxies for a second integral \citep{qin2021}.
 In some cases orbits affected by the bar are chaotic, as recently demonstrated by \citet{woudenberg2025}.
 Any substructure composed of orbits susceptible to the bar's influence should thus be dispersed in IoM space.
 This is especially true at low energies, in the regions occupied by Aurora and the debris from the Milky Way's presumed ancient GC population \citep{kane2025}.
 Understanding how substructures dynamically evolve when influenced by the bar is therefore crucial for connecting current observations to the Milky Way's high-redshift past.
 In this paper we focus on the effects of the bar on the distribution of substructure in IoM space, particularly phase-mixed structures that cannot be discovered via configuration space alone.
 This will help to inform future substructure searches about when the bar's influence should be taken into account, and how to mitigate it.